lijitin/CS401prj18F/README.md

 #### Package - employees
 - a refactored package from previous CS401 lab assignments, for demonstration in traveling within linked lists.
 - implemented with Doubly-Linked-List Nodes (customADTs.DLLNode) to support forward and backward traveling.

-#### Package - menu
-- a package with the details of each "page" of the menu interface.
-- each class (MenuX.java, MenuX_X.java) represents a page in the interface
-- menus provides a performFunction() method which acts as an API that can link to external function calls.
-- reorganized with subpackage - submenu for second "layer" menus

 #### Package - programADTs
 - a package which stores program specific data types/classes
 - the input data is parsed into different types of declared objects, and are all stored in a ProgramData object.